Travel insurance when pregnant

-Some insurance providers can include cover for pregnant travellers as standard in their annual travel insurance as it’s often not considered to be a medical condition, so it’s worth checking to see if you’re already covered.
+Some insurance providers can provide travel insurance for pregnancy as standard in their annual travel insurance, as it’s often not considered to be a medical condition, so it’s worth checking to see if you’re already covered.

 If not, special pregnancy travel insurance can cover you for any pregnancy-related medical attention abroad, including hefty hospital bills for early birth or pregnancy complications.

 If you’re covered by an annual policy tell your insurance provider in advance of your trip.
 If you opt for pregnancy travel insurance, make sure you read your policy carefully before travelling so you know exactly what you’ll be covered for while you’re away.

 On 30 July 2020, the Foreign and Commonwealth Office (FCO) updated the list of countries that are exempt from its ongoing advice against all non-essential international travel.

 If you choose to travel overseas to a destination where the FCO is advising against non-essential travel at the time of your departure, then your insurance policy will be invalid, and any claim likely to be rejected.